Autumn Deals & Coupon Codes for 2023

 • Cleaning the rubber seal at the front of the washing machine regularly.
 Wipe water and detergent residue off after each wash cycle.

-• If you notice mould growing on the seal, pull back the rubber lining and wipe it down (including all the creases in and around the lining) with bleach or mildew cleaners.
+• If you notice mould growing on the seal, remove the rubber lining and wipe it down (including all the creases in and around the lining) with bleach or mildew cleaners.
 Be sure to wear gloves and leave the door open for five minutes to allow fumes to circulate.

 • Regularly inspect the door seal, ensuring it fits snuggly against the machine.
-If you notice cracks, tears or receive an error code, contact a repair service to replace it.
+If you notice cracks or tears or receive an error code, contact a repair service to replace it.

 Step 4: Cleaning the Dispenser